syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Serialize to XML string
+### Serializing to XML string

-It allows you to save the settings of pivot grid control into a XML string using the method of `SerializeToXml` as specified in the below code sample.
+Pivot grid control allows to save its settings into a XML string using the [SerializeToXml()](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~SerializeToXml.html) method.

+Refer to the below code sample ot serialize the pivot grid control as xml string.

 {% tabs %}